-Objective: This project will provide support to the power systems industry in developing test methods, tools, and performance characterization and metrics for time synchronization to securely achieve the precision time stamps necessary for applications such as system analysis and diagnosis, system state estimation and distributed multivariate control, and enabling operators to respond to fast dynamic changes (to effectively maintain load and resource balance using distributed energy resources) in the power grid by2017.
+Objective - This project will provide support to the power systems industry in developing test methods, tools, and performance characterization and metrics for time synchronization to securely achieve the precision time stamps necessary for applications such as system analysis and diagnosis, system state estimation and distributed multivariate control, and enabling operators to respond to fast dynamic changes (to effectively maintain load and resource balance using distributed energy resources) in the power grid.

 What is the new technical idea?
-Research in the area of improved control and estimation for power systems has recently seen a significant increase in interest.
-This has been motivated by government and industry requirements for grid, efficiency improvements and increased integration of non-conventional, renewable sources of energy.
+Research in the area of improved estimation and control for power systems has recently seen a significant increase in interest.
+This has been motivated by government and industry requirements for grid efficiency, reliability and resiliency as well as improvements and increased integration of non-conventional, renewable sources of energy.
 There is also significant industry interest in improving network stability and load regulation within distribution circuits.
-All four of these improvements are particulary relevant in the face of decentralized power generation within microgrids.
+All four of these improvements are particularly relevant in the face of decentralized power generation within microgrids.

 The current power grid, however, is not well equipped to handle non-traditional electrical network architecture where generation is not centralized and may be bidirectional.
 Further, distribution circuits may operate as islanded microgrids.
 While there are several challenges in the decentralized generation and regulation of power, a fundamental concern is the real possibility of uncoordinated interaction between microgrids resulting in large reactive power flows - consequently causing instability in the network.
 In order to achieve coordination and guarantee reactive support, it is essential to first ensure synchronization of clocks.
 Precisely synchronized clocks are needed to: